Confit Pork Belly

 Serving

 Remove from lard, wipe clean, and discard pork skin.
 Score fat in crosshatch pattern.
 Cut into cubes.
-Sear fat-side-down in cast iron skillet at medium-low heat for 18 minutes until browned.
+Sear fat-side-down in Lodge Seasoned Cast Iron Skillet, 12 Inch at medium-low heat for 18 minutes until browned.
 Transfer to 350F oven for 10 minutes.
 Finish with salt and optional Five Spice.

 Serves: 6 | Prep Time: 60 minutes | Cook Time: 180+ minutes